seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

     (the following assumes xmlns:m="http://seerhein-lab.de/micgwaf")
   - use an unique m:id for each active component. m:id should start with a lowercase letter.
   - use m:generateExtensionClass="true" for each component which code you want to change.
-    By default, for forms,  m:generateExtensionClass is true.
+    By default, for forms, m:generateExtensionClass is true, for all other components, it is false.
-  - use m:defaultRendered="false" for components which you do not render by default (you can change this behavior in java code by calling the setRender method of the component or changing its renderSelf or renderChildren attributes).
+  - use m:defaultRendered="false" for components which should not render by default (you can change this behavior in java code by calling the setRender method of the component or by changing its renderSelf or renderChildren attributes).
   - use m:multiple="true" for components which can appear multiple times (so they are referenced as lists and not as single references in the parent component).
   - use the element m:componentRef to reference other components.
 The refid attribute references the name